rottenwheel/revuo-weekly/_posts/2019-03-27-weekly-issue.md

 Check back next week for another merchant that accepts Monero for their goods and services.

+*Disclaimer: Cypher Market is owned by the author of the Revuo.*

 <h3 id="volunteer">Volunteer Opportunities</h3>

 <p>If you want to get involved in making Monero better, but aren’t sure how, check out the volunteer opportunities below.</p>